 Look out for the Salvo Code crane logo used exclusively by Salvo Code businesses.
 Each Salvo Code dealer has a crane logo certificate which is issued annually to display in their showroom or yard and a crane logo will be displayed on their website.
 The crane logo appears on their Salvo directory entry and on all their for sale adverts on the Salvo website.
 The crane was chosen because it is an ancient Chinese and European symbol for vigilance.
 The Chinese legend says the crane sleeps with one eye open and holds a stone which, on falling asleep with both eyes closed, it drops and wakes up - possibly because it drops the stone onto its other foot!

 Many of the architectural salvage dealers who joined in 1995 have remained Salvo Code members such as Antique Buildings, Architectural Heritage, Dorset Reclamation, Nicholas Gifford-Mead, Olliff's Architectural Antiques, South West Reclamation and Tower Reclaim.
 Some of the original Salvo Code members have over the years retired, discontinued trading or changed their business.
 For example, one enthusiastic steering group member, James Ryland, then at Sotheby's, continued to support the Salvo Code when he later set up his own auction house.
 James realised the importance of upholding high auction house standards and the confidence that gives to potential buyers.
 Summers Place Auction House went onto become the world's leading auctioneer of Garden Statuary and Natural History.
+Also architectural salvage pioneers, LASSCO remain a Salvo Code member, but instead of London, their Oxfordshire base is now the focus for selling antique and reclaimed items such as entire panelled rooms, marble fireplaces, gaden ornament, doors, lighting, ironwork, museum cabinets, door knobs, and is the new hub for the LASSCO reclaimed flooring operaiton.
+Over the past twenty years the Salvo Code membership has grown to include members worldwide in France, Luxembourg, Italy and the USA.

-Over the past twenty years the Salvo Code membership has grown and now includes members worldwide in France, Luxembourg, Italy and the USA plus further clauses have also been added in relation to fair trade and modern slavery.
-The enforcement of the Salvo Code is entirely voluntary by the signee.
-However Salvo has visited the majority of the membership and all the businesses listed ensure us that they are carrying out the procedures and are aware of their responsibilities.
+Further clauses have also been added in relation to fair trade and modern slavery.
+The enforcement of the Salvo Code although entirely voluntary by the signee, still remains peer reviewed.
+Salvo has also persoanlly visited the majority of the membership and all the businesses listed have to ensure they are carrying out the procedures and are aware of their responsibilities.
 The code does encourage good working practices and existing Salvo Code businesses are polled and consulted to maintain standards.
 So in the event that it becomes clear that a Salvo dealer is not carrying out the procedures contained in the Code, Salvo will take action to remove them from the list.
 New Salvo Code applications are also reviewed by an advisory network of long-established Salvo Code dealers.

 Salvo Code member dealers benefit from prominent exposure across SalvoWEB including the home page and dealers have exclusive access to the new Salvo Shop for direct sales and all listings highlighting their business name.
 Salvo Code benefits can include a link to your own website from the SalvoWEB home page and can contribute stories to SalvoNEWS online, members also receive preferential rates on advertising packages such as auctions, Salvo Fairs and affiliated events.

 Thornton Kay and the Salvo team represent and support Salvo Code dealer member interests.
 Team Salvo together with the membership network can provide help to Salvo Code dealers with any personal or general issues effecting the trade either with direct advice or through SalvoNEWS.
 As such Salvo Code membership is similar to an architectural salvage trade body.
-For example, Thornton regularly supports and represents the trade with the UK government on reuse and net zero carbon targets.
+For example, Thornton regularly supports and represents the trade with the UK government on reuse and carbon targets.

-Salvo Code membership is also a social and support network.
-Members often organise local social Salvo do's and there have been many memorable social meet ups over the years.
-Thornton or Sara also periodically organises chats either in person or in a group including LinkedIn or the Salvo Podcast 'Reclamation Time' chats to enable discussion among members and trade professionals to exchange views.
-If you would like to sponsor a feature or suggest a topic please get in touch.
+Thornton or Sara periodically organise chats with Salvo Code members on the Salvo Podcast 'Reclamation Time' to enable members and trade professionals to exchange views.
+If you would like to sponsor a feature or suggest a Podcast topic please get in touch.

 If you are interested in joining the Salvo Code please contact Team Salvo to request an application form.
 Contact Salvo Admin by emailing at [email protected]

 Note: This SalvoNEWS story is regularly updated.